-The purpose of this section is to accommodate legitimate protests concerning formal competitive solicitations and recommended contract awards prior to award of a contract by the Board of County Commissioners.
+The purpose of this section is to accommodate legitimate protests concerning formal competitive

-1. Any respondent to an ITB, ITN, RFP, IFQ, or RPS who alleges to be aggrieved in connection with the solicitation or award of a contract, (hereafter referred to as "the protesting party")
+Commissioners.

-may protest to the Procurement Services Division Director, who shall serve as the sole recipient of any and all notices of intent to protest and all formal protests.
+Procurement Manual Revision #2 Approved: May 10, 2018 1.
+Any respondent to an IFB, ITN, RFP, IFQ or RPS who alleges to be aggrieved in connection with the solicitation or award of a contract, (hereafter referred to as "the protesting party") may protest to the Procurement Services Director, who shall serve as the sole recipient of any and all notices of intent to protest and all formal protests.

 2. With respect to a protest of the terms, conditions and specifications contained in a solicitation, including any provisions governing the methods for evaluation of bids, proposals or replies, awarding contracts, reserving rights for further negotiation or modifying or amending any contract, the protesting party shall file a notice of intent to protest within three (3) days, excluding weekends and County holidays, after the first publication, whether by posting or formal advertisement of the solicitation.
 The formal written protest shall be filed within five (5) days of the date the notice of intent is filed.
-Formal protests of the terms, conditions and specifications shall contain all of the information required for the Procurement Services Division Director to render a decision on the formal protest and determine whether postponement of the bid opening or proposal/response closing time is appropriate.
-The Procurement Services Division Director's decision shall be considered final and conclusive unless the protesting party files an appeal of the Procurement Services Division Director's decision shall be considered final and conclusive unless the protesting party files an appeal of the Procurement Services Division Director's decision shall be considered final and conclusive unless the protesting party files an appeal of the Procurement Services Division Director's decision shall be considered final and conclusive unless the protesting party files an appeal of the Procurement Services Division Director's decision shall be considered final and conclusive unless the protesting party files an appeal of the Procurement Services Division Director's decision shall be considered final and conclusive unless the protesting party files an appeal of the Procurement Services Division Director's decision.
+Formal protests of the terms, conditions and specifications shall contain all of the information required for the Procurement Services Director, to render a decision on the formal protest and determine whether postponement of the bid opening or proposal/response closing time is appropriate.
+The Procurement Services Director's decision shall be considered final and conclusive unless the protesting party files an appeal of the Procurement Services Director's decision.

-3. Any actual bidder or respondent who desires to protest a recommended contract award shall submit a notice of intent to protest to the Procurement Services Division Director within three (3) calendar days, excluding weekends and County holidays, from the date of the initial posting of the Notice of Recommended Award.
+3. Any actual bidder or respondent who desires to protest a recommended contract award shall submit a notice of intent to protest to the Procurement Services Director within three (3) calendar days, excluding weekends and County holidays, from the date of the initial posting of the Notice of Recommended Award.

-4. All formal protests with respect to a recommended contract award shall be submitted in writing to the Procurement Services Division Director for a decision.
-Said protests shall be submitted within five (5) calendar days, excluding weekends and County holidays, from the date that the notice of intent to protest is received by the Procurement Services Division Director, and accompanied by the fee, as set forth below.
+4. All formal protests with respect to a recommended contract award shall be submitted in writing to the Procurement Services Director for a decision.
+Said protests shall be submitted within five (5) calendar days, excluding weekends and County holidays, from the date that the notice of intent to protest is received by the Procurement Services Director, and accompanied by the fee, as set forth below.
 The protesting party must have standing as defined by established Florida case law to maintain a protest.